gmccreight/mdpg/README.md

 of migrating the datastore will be to actually run macros on the datastore files themselves.
 Their format and structure should facilitate that.

-## Runs on EC2 micro instance (or the low-end DigitalOcean box)
+## Runs on a cheap machine

-It should be able to run great on a $5-6/mo machine.
+It should be able to run great on a $5-6/mo cloud machine.

 ## Collaboration

-### You and clans

-You are you.
-You are also part of a clan.
-You are part of *many* clans.
-You join and leave clans.
-Some things you create for the clan, others for yourself.
-Some things you always want to be in charge of, other things you want to cede control of to others.
-In other words, you and your clans are very fluid, but many systems are rigid.
-I'm looking at you, Google Docs!

-That being said, mdpg punts on this for the moment.

 ### The public at large